 For more than a decade, Chuck Connolly served as a federal prosecutor in white-collar, complex fraud cases in the Eastern District of Virginia.
 There, he not only learned how to investigate and build complex financial cases—including those involving accounting fraud, bank fraud, Foreign Corrupt Practices Act (FCPA) and corporate fraud—but also tried two of the largest corporate fraud cases in the history of the district.

-- Served as lead counsel to a monitor of an international financial institution and advised on legal and strategic issues related to the evaluation of AML, BSA and sanctions systems, procedures, compliance and controls.
+- Served as lead counsel to a monitor of a European headquartered global financial institution and advised on legal and strategic issues related to the evaluation of AML, BSA and sanctions systems, procedures, compliance and controls.
 Assisted in the drafting of extensive monitor reports and engaged in frequent meetings and presentations to the relevant law enforcement agency.